the-turing-way/the-turing-way/book/website/collaboration/ppie-events.md

 # Hosting Events with Members of the Public
 A guide for involving members of the public at research events

+(cl-ppie-events-summary)=
+## Summary
+This Chapter discusses planning and hosting events that are inclusive and accessible for people with lived experience and acts as a guide for how to design an inclusive event for all attendees.
+It covers:
+- {ref}`initial planning and scoping guidance<cl-ppie-events-planning>`
+- {ref}`guidance on how to evaluate and layout your venue<cl-ppie-events-location>`
+- {ref}`considerations and requirement for developing a communications strategy and how to support your speakers<cl-ppie-events-comms>`
+- {ref}`suggestions for how to create an inclusive agenda<cl-ppie-events-schedule-planning>`
+- {ref}`considerations for how to make technology work for your events<cl-ppie-events-technology>`
+- {ref}`suggestions for how to plan social or networking sessions<cl-ppie-events-social-and-networking-guide>`
+- and provides a page of additional resources for running inclusive and accessible events.

 (cl-ppie-events-prerequisites)=
 ## Prerequisites